-The primary protocol parameters are
+The two primary protocol parameters are

-- 1. the repetition rate for peer clock calibraton protocol messages, - 2. the filter characteristics applied in the peer clock calibration entities, - 3. the repetition rate for global clock update messages, and - 4. the filter characteristics applied in the global clock entities.
+- 1. the repetition rate for peer clock calibraton protocol messages, and - 2. the repetition rate for global clock update messages.

 In combination with the device-dependent characteristics (i.e. timestamp granularity, clock phase noise, clock drift), these parameters determine the achievable system performance in terms of synchronization accuracy, jitter/wander, and settling time.
+Reaching the achievable performance also depends on the implementation of suitable temporal filters at the peer-clock and global-clock levels.

-<<this outlines a design methodology; we need to run the numbers and simulate the results>>
+<is outlines a design methodology; we need to run the numbers and simulate the results>>